Didisimmons/MMA-Haircare/README.md

    *	Product Rating
    *	Product Image Url

    **Button** : Once the fields have been correctly filled out, the admin user can choose between clicking "ADD PRODUCT" or "CANCEL."
-When the "ADD PRODUCT" button is hit, a new product is added to the MMÀ database and may be viewed when searched.
+When the "ADD PRODUCT" button is clicked, a new product is added to the MMÀ database and may be viewed when searched.
 When the "CANCEL" button is clicked, the admin is returned to the all products page.

    <br/>